 A status 62 occurring from a badly formed extended operation descriptor adds a system error Zen Event Log.
-These system errors are listed in table to help you identify the reason for the status 62.
+These system errors are listed under True Nulls and Extended Operations to help you identify the reason for the status 62.

 If you want to treat different NIS values distinctly, then add 128 to the comparison operator on the NIS field.
 This is the same bias value that you would use to indicate case insensitivity.
 And just like when defining an index, the case insensitive flag has been overloaded for Null Indicator key types to indicate that the nonzero values should be compared distinctly meaning that they should be distinguished from one another instead of treating them all the same.